 Growth and flower production were assessed in terms of the state of terminal and axillary buds, mean number of flowering points at the surface and the robustness of canopy (marked in terms of foliage density vs flower production).
-Trails made in triplicates helped in ascertaining the effects of PGRs on floral output on a daily basis and the growth evaluation is carried out at the end of the experimental period on the fourth week from the time of first application.
-Since SA enabled positive growth changes, the second set of trials was extended with two additional concentrations (1 and 1000 ppm levels).
-In addition, attention was paid to assess synergistic or antagonistic influences.
-The effective dose of 100 ppm discerned from the previous trial was used as standard (control) in tests with co-supplementation of 10 ppm dosage of the other three PGRs.
-Growth assessments were carried out concurrently in each experiment.
+Trails made in triplicates helped in ascertaining the effects of PGRs and the evaluation is carried out at the end of the experimental period on Fridays, the fourth week from the time of first application.
+Since SA enabled many positive growth changes, the second set of trials was extended with two additional concentrations (1 and 1000 ppm levels).
+In addition attention was paid to assess synergistic or antagonistic influences.
+The effective dose of 100 ppm discerned from the previous trial was used as standard (control) in tests with cosupplementation of 10ppm dosage of the other three PGRs.
+Growth assessment were carried out concurrently in each experiment.